 I rock climb, a lot.
 The region of my brain that says “stay away from the cliff” must be short-circuited.
-Riding and jumping at full speed, on a narrow trail with trees and roots reaching out to tear you from your bike?
+Riding and jumping at full speed on a narrow trail with trees and roots reaching out to tear you from your bike?
 I told everyone how excited I was, but in truth I had some reservations.
-Mainly, that I spare the one face I’ve been given.
+Mainly, that I spare and take care of the face I’ve been given.

-57hours rolls with a deep crew, and myself, Viktor, and his family booked a MTB class in Queens.
+57hours rolls with a deep crew: Viktor, his family and me booked a MTB class in Queens.
 His 12 year old son, Jakov, would come along for the ride.
 The kid’s unflinching, and if he’s comfortable on the trail, I’d be ok.
 Right?

 Mountain Biking in Cunningham Park, Queens